gerardllorach/gerardllorach.github.io/Fortgeschritenne/docs/Chapter 4. Voice transformations.md

 ```javascript
 newValue = (y_left * (x_right - x_new) + y_right * (x_new - x_left)) / (x_right - x_left);
 ```
 In the case of downsampling for vocal tract elongation, it is necessary to use an anti-aliasing lowpass filter.
-In our implementation, the filtering is realized via a second-order-section filter.
+In our implementation, the filtering is realized via a second-order-section filter (biquad filter).
 The coefficients are computed as follows:
 ```javascript
 const omega = 2.0 * Math.PI * cutoff_frequency / sampling_rate;
 const alpha = Math.sin(omega) / (2.0 * Q);